PROFILE

 (protocol equivalents of vice premiers but with

-the highest organ of state power in China.
-It
+highest organ of state power in China.
+It meets

-meets annually for about 2 weeks to review and
+annually for about two weeks to review and

 approve major new policy directions, laws, the